kai-thompson/eth-date-to-block/README.md

-# Ethereum Block To Date
+# Ethereum Date to Block

 An efficient and accurate way to search for Ethereum block numbers by date